Application due: January 30, 2014

 Writing, video and audio are archived at www.gregorysmoss.com.

-John Olive is a widely produced and award winning playwright, a novelist, a screenwriter and a popular teacher of creative writing.
+John Olive is a widely produced and award winning playwright, a novelist, a screenwriter and a theater reviewer.

-His plays include: Standing on my Knees, Minnesota Moon, The Voice of the Prarie, Evelyn and the Polka King, Killers, The Summer Moon, The Ecstasy of St. Theresa, Careless Love, and many others.
+His plays include: Standing on my Knees, Minnesota Moon, The Voice of the Prairie, Evelyn and the Polka King, Killers, The Summer Moon, The Ecstasy of St. Theresa, Careless Love, God Fire, Singapore, and many others.
 Producing theaters include: the Manhattan Theatre Club, Old Globe, Steppenwolf, Wisdom Bridge, South Coast Rep, Alley Theater, the Guthrie, Actors Theatre Of Louisville, the Oregon Shakespeare Festival, ACT/Seattle, and many others.
+John has developed plays at the ONeill, Sundance, New Harmony Project, PlayLabs, the Playwrights Center, etc.

 Lately John has written many plays for young audiences, both adaptations and originals: Sideways Stories from Wayside School, Johnny Tremain, Jason and the Golden Fleece, The Magic Bicycle, Pharaoh Serket and the Lost Stone of Fire, Water Babies, among others.
-These plays have been widely produced, at Seattle Children's Theatre, First Stage Milwaukee, Stage One Louisville, Oregon Children's, the Arden Theatre, People's Light and Theatre Co., Dallas Children's Theatre, Main Street Theatre, and others.
+These plays have been widely produced, at Seattle Childrens Theatre, First Stage Milwaukee, Stage One Louisville, Oregon Childrens, the Arden Theatre, Peoples Light and Theatre Co., Dallas Childrens Theatre, Main Street Theatre, others.
+John just optioned the stage rights to a popular series of childrens books, The Sisters Eight.

 He lives in Minneapolis with his wife Mary and their son Michael.